Open Nav

 It is worth the chance, even if his passing causes him to bust.

-Tyler Shough, Louisville
+Tyler Shough, Saints

 Shough's age jumps out at first glance, he will turn 26 during his rookie NFL season.